AdrianRaFo/kafka-spike/README.md

 Consumers can create throughput issues on the other side of the pipeline. **The maximum number of consumers for a topic is equal to the number of partitions**.
 You require enough partitions to handle all the consumers needed to keep up with the producers.

 This is a good reason to create **topics with a large number of partitions**, it allows adding more consumers when the load increases.
-Keep in mind that **there is no point in adding more consumers than you have partitions in a topic**, some of the consumers will just be idle.
+Keep in mind that **there is no point in adding more consumers than you have partitions in a topic**, some consumers will just be idle.

 It is very common to have **multiple applications that need to read data from the same topic**.
 To make sure an application gets all the messages in a topic, **ensure the application has its own consumer group**.